-Tooth bonding can often provide a quick and economical treatment option for a variety of cosmetic and dental health concerns.
+Tooth bonding can often provide a quick and economical treatment option for a variety of cosmetic dental issues and common dental health concerns.
 Typically completed in one visit, tooth bonding is often recommended for minor cosmetic concerns and tooth damage.
 It is not considered a permanent solution.
-Dr. Freano is an experienced cosmetic dentist and can help patients to achieve natural looking results with tooth bonding.
+Dr. Freano runs an experienced cosmetic dentistry, and can help you achieve natural-looking results with tooth bonding.

 How Does Tooth Bonding Work?